Skip to content

 Syntax and semantics

-Here is a concise example that demonstrates how to define a JIT Module using the Proteus Frontend API to illustrate the syntax and semantics of the API:
+Here's a concise example that demonstrates how to define a JIT Module with the DSL API, illustrating the syntax and semantics:

-// Add a kernel with the signature: void add_vectors(double *A, double *B, size_t N)
+// Add a kernel with the signature: void add_vectors(double *A, double *B)

 auto &F = KernelHandle.F;